bewest/insulaudit/hacking/README.markdown

 ## Writing

-We need lots of documents, ranging from technical analsis, to arguments for getting access to our data.
+We need lots of documents, ranging from technical analysis, to arguments for getting access to our data.

 You can edit the wiki, make a fork and submit patches, or simply use